chhaylatte/StraitJacket/README.md

 It turns out that `distribute(vertically:)` method turns sets `translatesAutoresizingMaskIntoConstraints = true`, so I had to turn it off manually after the constrain function.

-I didn't like how the DSL is so drastically different.
-It mixes operators with things that look like function calls.
-It's nitpicky, but that bothered me.
-I hope they can make

 I was very curious how Cartography was implemented.
 I checked their code and could not understand a single thing...

 ```swift